gisilvs/gisilvs.github.io/content/authors/admin/_index.md

 I am a PhD student in Machine Learning at OnePlanet Research Center and Donders Institute for Brain, Cognition and Behaviour.
 My research interests include Variational Inference, Normalizing Flows and Reinforcement Learning.

+After a short carreer as professional Rugby player, and a couple of years as a DJ, I decided to study Computer Engineer, with the goal to specialize in audio and sound engineering.
+After watching the movie [Ex Machina](https://www.imdb.com/title/tt0470752/), I decided to study Machine Learning and AI instead, without really knowing what it all was about.
+I moved to Stockholm in 2017 for a Master's degree in Machine Learning at [KTH](https://www.kth.se/en), and then worked as a Machine Learning engineer for the amazing startup [Modulai](https://modulai.io/).
+In December 2020 I moved to Nijmegen, in the Netherlands, to start a PhD in Probabilistic Machine Learning, becoming somehow a _statistician_ (an unconscious one).

 From Wikipedia: The law of the unconscious statistician, or _LOTUS_, is a theorem used to calculate the expected value of a function $g(X)$ of a random variable $X$ when one knows the probability distribution of $X$ but one does not know the distribution of $g(X)$:
 $$
 E[g(X)]=\int_{-\infty}^{\infty}g(X)f_X(x)dx